-But lowa, at this moment, in this election, we have the chance to do more than just beat back this kind of politics - we have the chance to end it once and for all.
+Ohio, at this moment, in this election, we have the chance to do more than just beat back this kind of politics in the short-term.
+We can end it once and for all.
+We can prove that the one thing more powerful than the politics of anything goes is the will and determination of the American people.
+We can change this country.
+Yes we can.

-We have the chance to prove that the one thing more powerful than the politics of anything-goes - the one thing the cynics didn't count on - is the will of the American people.
+We can prove that we are not as divided as our politics would suggest, that we are more than a collection of Red States and Blue States - we are the United States of America.

-We have the chance to prove that we are more than a collection of Red States and Blue States - we are the United States of America.
+We can steer ourselves out of this crisis - with a new politics for a new time.

-That's how we'll steer ourselves out of this crisis - with a new politics for a new time.
-That's how we'll build the future we know is possible - as one people, as one nation.
-And that's why I'm running for President of the United States of America.
+We can build the future we know is possible - as one people, as one nation.
+That's why I'm running for President of the United States of America.

-lowa, I know these are difficult times.
+Ohio, I know these are difficult times.
 But I also know that we have faced difficult times before.
 The American story has never been about things coming easy - it's been about rising to the moment when the moment was hard.
 It's about rejecting fear and division for unity of purpose.
 That's how we've overcome war and depression.
 That's how we've won great struggles for civil rights and women's rights and workers' rights.
 And that's how we'll write the next great chapter in the American story.
-We just need a new direction.

-Understand, if we want get through this crisis, we need to get beyond the old ideological debates and divides between left and right.
+Understand, if we want to meet the challenges of this moment, we need to get beyond the old ideological debates and divides between left and right.
 We don't need bigger government or smaller government.
 We need a better government - a more competent government - a government that upholds the values we hold in common as Americans.